chronotext is a growing collection of software experiments exploring the relation between text, space and time

 2013

-After almost 10 years of text experimentation, chronotext.org is about to undergo a remasterization of the existing body of work.
+After 10 years of experimentation, the existing body of work is about to undergo a remastering.

 Lui les Hébreux moi Pharaon | 2013